Sheds Are the Worst Place to Store These Items

 Books

 Serious book collectors know that they should never be stored in the garage.
 Paper warps, covers fade, and mold spreads easily in shed environments.
 Plus, some insects like silverfish actually eat the paper and glue.
 Keep books inside, where you can easily read them!
+Even a short stint in a shed can leave books smelling musty or feeling damp.

 Gasoline